johnwargo/pi-remind-hd/readme.md

 # Raspberry Pi Appointment Reminder (HD)

+> Note: This project is no longer in active development or support; it is superseded by the [Pi Remind HD Notify](https://github.com/johnwargo/pi-remind-hd-notify) project.
+Please use the new version instead.

 I often find myself missing appointments because I'm engrossed in my work or because I've switched to a different computer and can't hear the reminder ping on my work laptop.
 I created this project to give me a visual reminder, an obnoxious, silent countdown timer I can set on my desk to flash lights at me as a warning before my next meeting starts.

 The project uses a network connected Raspberry Pi and a [Pimoroni Unicorn HAT HD](https://shop.pimoroni.com/products/unicorn-hat-hd) to flash the reminder.
 The project was originally built using the Pimoroni Unicorn HAT, and published in Make Magazine (makezine.com): [Get a Flashing Meeting Reminder with a Raspberry Pi](http://makezine.com/projects/get-a-flashing-meeting-reminder-with-a-raspberry-pi/).
 For this version, I upgraded the Unicorn HAT to the High Definition (HD) version which will allow me to display much cleaner and more interesting color patterns.
 The HD version of the Unicorn HAT has 256 LEDs vs the original Unicorn HAT's 64, for much higher pixel resolution.